mellemahp/Anvil/README.md

 - [ ] Executable CLI for Smithy that can be used as a standalone tool in build systems such as Bazel and Please:
   - [ ] Pull in [smithy-cli-executable code](https://github.com/mellemahp/smithy-cli-executable)
   - [ ] Wrap with a bash script for ease of use
-  - [ ] Create brew tap for the tool for ease of installation
 - [ ] Plugin management
 - [ ] Simple Model generators:
   - [ ] Java